How to keep your pipelines DRY

 From the left sidebar click Account settings to enter your global settings.
 Then choose Shared Configuration from the left menu.

-You can create two types of shared configuration:
+You can create four types of shared configuration:

 You can create as many shared snippets as you want (with unique names).